 It must be because they were eager to see how well their judo skills would work on bigger opponents.
 Like true judoka, they were answering a natural desire to test themselves.

 Unfortunately, both men lost their first match.
 But the sight of each of them boldly going up against a much larger opponent fully demonstrated the appeal of this tournament.

 In fact, the unique appeal and value of this tournament is because it has no weight classes, instead bringing together judoka of all shapes and sizes to compete.
 The matches during the tournament allow judoka to give free play to their own strengths and individual characteristics.
 The allure is totally different from other tournaments.

 My hope is that more people will come to know the attraction of these All Japan Judo Championships.

 Before COVID-19, it was in fact quite common to see many foreign fans from various countries at the Budokan for this championship.

 We now appear to be on the cusp of a time when international travel will once again be normal.
 As that happens, we look forward to welcoming spectators from around the world.

-Kosei Inoue, now in serving in leadership roles at the All Japan Judo Federation, is the former national coach of Japan’s men’s judo team and former Olympic and World judo champion and president of NPO Judos.
+Kosei Inoue, now serving in leadership roles at the All Japan Judo Federation, is the former national coach of Japan’s men’s judo team and former Olympic and World judo champion and president of NPO Judos.
 Find his previous articles on JAPAN Forward here.
 Additional information about the NPO JUDOs can be found at this link.